Pinhoe railway station: Location

 The station is just south of the village centre to the west of Station Road, and access to the platforms is from this road.
 A footpath also links the eastbound platform with Main Road.

+Facilities

+The station has a ticket office and ticket machine, bike storage, benches and help points.
+There is step-free access to both platforms, linked by the level crossing.